programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 #### Step 6: Format figure

 There are still some tweaks needed, such as adding a main title and a subtitle for each subplot.
-It's also possible to change fonts, text positioning and the figure size.
+It's also possible to change fonts, text positioning, and the figure size.
 The `.update_layout()` method can be used to change such properties:

 ```python
 fig.update_layout(